jmgroves/SpringMVCFilmCRUD/README.md

 # SpringMVCFilmCRUD

-README

-# THIS PROJECT.
-THIS FREAKIN PROJECT.

-This project was an exercise in frustration and learning.
-Learning how to route the paths correctly to call updates to a database from a webform that was being called from somewhere else was something I wouldn't wish on an enemy.
+This project was an exercise in learning how to route the paths correctly to call updates to a database from a webform.

 #Description